bayerf42/Lox68k/doc/lox68k.md

 To interrupt long-running computations, press the **IRQ** key bringing you back to the input prompt.
 Be sure to put the interrupt source switch to *IRQ*, not to *10ms TICK*.

+You can also run this version in the *IDE68K* emulator, but you have to set its start address `$44000` manually into the PC register.

 ### Lox compiled for the 68008 kit in RAM
-It is uploaded into RAM (which takes quite some time) and has some [tighter memory limits](memorymap.md#RAM) to fit everything into the available 128k RAM, but it also runs on the IDE68K emulator, even without the Monitor 4.x code.
+It is uploaded into RAM (which takes quite some time) and has some [tighter memory limits](memorymap.md#RAM) to fit everything into the available 128k RAM, but you don't have to burn a ROM image after every modification while testing.

 To build this version, load project `clox.prj` and build it.
-A hex file `clox.hex` is generated, which can be uploaded to the Kit, or executed with the IDE68K emulator.
+A hex file `clox.hex` is generated, which can be uploaded to the Kit, or executed with the *IDE68K* emulator.

 The start address is `$00400` as usual, you interact with it the same way as the ROM version.